schneiderjf/FbChatViz/README.md

 Facebook needs to collect your data, so it might take a while.
 Once the folder with the data is present continue to step 2.

+Ideally you are using a mac, as with windows some complications can occur.

 ## 2, Parse the HTML files into a csv file